fferflo/einx/docs/source/gettingstarted/neuralnetworks.rst

 Unlike a tensor, the tensor factory does not provide shape constraints to the expression solver and requires that we define the missing axes (``c2``) manually.
 Here, this corresponds to specifying the ``out_channels`` parameter of the linear layer.
 All other axis values are determined implicitly from the input shapes.

 The weights are created once a layer is run on the first input batch.
-This is standard practice in jax-based frameworks like Flax and Haiku where a model is typically first invoked with a dummy batch to instantiate all weights.
+This is common practice in jax-based frameworks like Flax and Haiku where a model is typically first invoked with a dummy batch to instantiate all weights.

-In Torch, we rely on `lazy modules <https://pytorch.org/docs/stable/generated/torch.nn.modules.lazy.LazyModuleMixin.html#torch.nn.modules.lazy.LazyModuleMixin>`_ by creating weights as ``torch.nn.parameter.UninitializedParameter`` in the constructor and calling their ``materialize`` method on the first input batch.
-This is handled automatically by einx, and ``torch.nn.parameter.UninitializedParameter`` can simply be passed to einx like a regular tensor factory:
+In PyTorch, we rely on `lazy modules <https://pytorch.org/docs/stable/generated/torch.nn.modules.lazy.LazyModuleMixin.html#torch.nn.modules.lazy.LazyModuleMixin>`_ by creating weights as ``torch.nn.parameter.UninitializedParameter`` in the constructor and calling their ``materialize`` method on the first input batch.
+This is handled automatically by einx, and ``torch.nn.parameter.UninitializedParameter`` can simply be passed to einx as a tensor factory:

 ..  code::